csquared/checkcheckit/README.md

     |+| Done

-### `start` a checklist

-You can go through a checklist by running `check start ` and then the checklist name.
+### Centralized checklists

+You can put all of your checklists into `~/checkcheckit`, and start them with shorthand form.
 If there are multiple checklists with the same name use the format `folder/checklist`.

-When you iterate through a checklist you can just type "enter", "y", or "+" to confirm a step and "no" or "-" to fail one.
+List your checklists
+    $ check list
+    # Checklists
+    personal
+      groceries
+    work
+      deploy

+Start with shortcut names
+    $ check start groceries

+### Options

-### `--live` mode
+#### `--live` mode

 This is fun.

 `check start <listname> --live` will create an _interactive_ companion URL on the web.

 This URL is websockets-enabled and communicates with the command line.
 This means command line 'checks' get pushed to the web.
 Once a list is on the web you can disconnect the command line and continue finishing it (with others).

     $ check start deploy --live